 Using her usual charm, my grandma managed to snag an outdoor table and chair from one boy, along with a second unused chair from another guy a few yards away.
 To our surprise, the teens even offered to help her move the patio furniture!

 I left my grandma at the table and slipped inside to buy her a peppermint mocha and a plain black coffee for myself.
 Although only one patron stood in front of me by the time I entered the store, we still waited at least five minutes to order.
-The harried baristas deftly worked behind the counter, circling like tornados, and I watched as they quickly pulled espresso shots, filled blenders, squeezed out whipped cream, slipped pastries into brown paper, and called out the names of the high school kids.
+The harried baristas deftly worked behind the counter, circling like tornados, and I watched as they quickly pulled espresso shots, filled blenders, squeezed out whipped cream, slipped pastries into brown paper bags, and called out the names of the high school kids.

 Although slightly tempted to request a baked treat too upon seeing the students reach into those little sacks, I immediately decided against it when I spotted the slim pickings still remaining in the glass display case.
 A few minutes later, two steaming mugs in hand, I pushed open the front door and sat down across from my grandma, where we stayed and chatted until the sun disappeared below the horizon.